 We’re getting closer…according to the Manitoba Families 2015/16 Annual Report, as of March 31, 2016 the “closing population” was 173 people that still live in the Manitoba Development Centre, an institution that houses people living with an intellectual disability.
 With your support we have made a difference in helping so many obtain their own KEY to their very own front door!

 A donation of $100 to the Manitoba Marathon Foundation would pay for the KEY to one front door for people living with an intellectual disability.
 A donation of $500 to the Manitoba Marathon Foundation will make sure that one more home for people living with an intellectual disability is secure.
 The Manitoba Marathon Foundation awards grants of $10,000 to support opening homes that welcome up to four people living with an intellectual disability.
-Remember there are over 200 people still waiting for the KEY to their own front door.
+Remember there are still many people waiting for the KEY to their own front door.